-sidewalk sale Some early photographers argued that the art of painting is just as much in the eye of the painter - the aesthetic vision of the painter - as it is in the act of using paint to reproduce that vision.
-In fact, some would argue that the act of reproducing that vision by skillfully applying paint to a canvas is a lesser art than is the initial act of envisioning that image.
-In this respect, the ability of a photographer to see an image that has an aesthetically interesting quality can be considered to be the act of creating art.
-This thinking has definitely influenced my work as a photographer.
-I tend to shy away from taking photos of scenes that are obviously beautiful, like a classic sunset or a landmark building.
-Although I realize that a technically skilled photographer (which I am not) can use those skills to make particularly beautiful representations of these images, I find more satisfaction in photographing images whose aesthetically interesting qualities may not be quite so obvious to the casual observer.
-These images can be created by photographing a scene from a novel perspective or by viewing particular elements of a scene in an interesting juxtaposition or by focusing on a small detail that could be easily overlooked.
-4 contents of a drawer in an art supply store The title of the current photo essay, "Accidental Art?," reflects my ambivalence over the distinction between art and accident in my photography.
+The title of the current photo essay, "Accidental Art?," reflects my ambivalence over the distinction between art and accident in my photography.
 When I go out on a photo shoot in the city, sometimes intending to capture big images of beautiful buildings and striking street scenes (the stuff of my city planning profession), I often find myself focusing instead on odd little images that are literally underfoot or that appear on the wall of a building in front of me.
 These are images that I perceive to have taken on an unintended aesthetic quality through the process of aging or through the presence of a well-placed shadow, an odd reflection or a random coming together of objects.

 You could call these images found art, accidental art or maybe even self-generating art, where the environment itself, or simply happenstance, is the artist.
 I hope that to some degree I too am the artist, a person who recognized the beauty in these images and captured them in a photograph.
 Often, when I return home at the end of a photo shoot, I find that my favorite images of the day are not the images I planned to take but are those unexpected little images that presented themselves to me while others had been looking elsewhere.

+Some early photographers argued that the art of painting is just as much in the eye of the painter - the aesthetic vision of the painter - as it is in the act of using paint to reproduce that vision.
+In fact, some would argue that the act of reproducing that vision by skillfully applying paint to a canvas is less of an art than is the initial act of envisioning that image.
+In this respect, the ability of a photographer to see an image that has an aesthetically interesting quality can be considered to be the act of creating art.

+This thinking has definitely influenced my work as a photographer.
+I tend to shy away from taking photos of scenes that are obviously beautiful, like a classic sunset or a landmark building.
+Although I realize that a very skilled photographer (which I am not) can use those skills to make particularly beautiful representations of these images, I find more satisfaction in photographing images whose aesthetically interesting qualities may not be quite so obvious to the casual observer.
+These images can be created by photographing a scene from a novel perspective or by viewing particular elements of a scene in an interesting juxtaposition or by focusing on a small detail that could be easily overlooked.

-6 leaves and sand on icy sidewalk Ultimately, I appreciate these images because they demonstrate that beauty can be found all around us - not just in museums or in the work of great architects or in a gorgeous sunset - but in the peeling paint of an old building, a reflection that appears on a glassy building façade, a tree that has grown around debris in a dumping site or in the presence of a forgotten mannequin in the back of an old warehouse.
+Ultimately, I appreciate these images because they demonstrate that beauty can be found all around us - not just in museums or in the work of great architects or in a gorgeous sunset, but in the peeling paint of an old building, a reflection that appears on a glassy building façade, a tree that has grown around debris in a former dumping site or in the presence of a forgotten mannequin in the back of an old warehouse.

 I am grateful that I have had the opportunity to discover these images and to share them with others.

-NOTE: Almost all of these images were taken in the city of Cleveland between 2014 and 2020.
+NOTE: Almost all of these images were taken in the city of Cleveland between 2014 and 2017.
 The discussion on the history of photography as art was based on a reading of the book Photography and the Art of Chance, by Robin Kelsey, 2015.

+UNDERFOOT